Bi-sexual King Fu Jian -- A Talented and Spoony Monarch in the History of China with Tragic Ending

 During a royal banquet, Liu Ziye asked his trusted followers to close the door and let them rape all the princesses and noble ladies whomever they liked, no matter whether these women were married or not, with or without children.

-One princess fought back intensely and just wouldn’t give up, she was beaten to death; her 3 children were killed cruelly afterwards.
+One princess fought back intensely and just wouldn’t give up, she was beaten to death; her 3 children were killed cruelly afterward.

 Then Liu Ziye asked all his followers and those poor women to run through his garden naked, while he had lots of fun watching.